 It would have been great to know about Alley Cat Rescue BEFORE Dave bought 2 random kittens into our house, since we ended up shelling out close to $300 to get them tested for rabies, leukemia, etc. at our local vet’s office.
 (These tests would have been included in the spay package with Alley Cat Rescue.)
 Our vet is a kind person and gave us a small discount, but we could definitely have picked a cheaper hobby.

 I was hoping to piggyback on a local rescue in order to post the kittens on Petfinder.
+I assumed that these groups knew more than I did about vetting adopters.
 I suspected, but hadn’t confirmed, that local rescues were pretty much totally booked, and wouldn’t be able to provide foster care for additional cats, but I was surprised to learn that they wouldn’t do courtesy listings on Petfinder for our kittens.
 I’m looking into Petfinder’s procedures to allow individuals to list – it looks like you may have to register with them as a rescue yourself – for future reference, but I don’t have any information on this to share.

 Surprisingly, Alley Cat Rescue suggested that we post the kittens to Craigslist, and gave us some tips about how to do it safely (they gave us their reference check form and we used it to vet folks who responded to our ad).
 A volunteer with PAW Rescue in Greenbelt saw our ad and reached out with safety concerns about CraigsList, and PAW ultimately would have let us list our kittens with them if we committed to attending adoption fairs throughout the area on Saturdays with the kittens, which we didn’t think was a good option since they were pretty shy when we got them.
 By the time they were calm enough for a Saturday rescue fair to have been an option, one was spoken for on Craigslist and a friend asked for the second one.

-I ended up taking one kitten to the Baltimore Humane Society, because my friend adopting the kitten lived in Baltimore, which was the only area humane society that would do low-cost spay/neuter for people who lived outside of their geographic area.
+I ended up taking one kitten to the Baltimore Humane Society for their $90 spay/neuter package, because my friend adopting the kitten lived in Baltimore, which was the only area humane society that would do low-cost spay/neuter for people who lived outside of their geographic area.
 There were only two slots available during the month at Alley Cat Rescue, so we gave priority to the kitten that was being rehomed locally, and to their mother, who we were happily able to trap – poor “Dark Mama,” as we call her, was pregnant AGAIN.
 This would have been at least her third litter that summer, so we got her fixed immediately.

 We were able to gradually trap the rest of the colony in time for their appointments with Alley Cat Rescue.
-I can see where this can be tricky, if you catch a cat that’s been spayed already, etc but we were lucky – the two that had already been fixed steered clear of the traps and we were able to catch “Chinstrap” and “Soulpatch” the night before the next clinic at ACR.
+I can see where this can be tricky, if you catch a cat that’s been spayed already, etc instead of the one you are targeting, but we were lucky – the two that had already been fixed steered clear of the traps and we were able to catch “Chinstrap” and “Soulpatch” the night before the next clinic at ACR.

 If you are considering bringing a feral cat into your home, I highly recommend identifying local rescue groups first in case you can negotiate a discount on vet services somewhere.
 It’s important to note that the free clinics will often only happen once a month, and high-volume low-cost spay-neuter clinics will often have wait times of up to 3 weeks.
-I’m glad that I know about the Baltimore Humane Society now – even though it’s a bit more expensive (the whole package was $90 as opposed to $20 with Alley Cat Rescue, and it would have been $40 at a place like Spay Now in laurel), it’s worth it to be able to get an appointment in the same week.
+The Baltimore Humane Society was the only same-week option I found for less than $100.

-Hope to come back to this post and add some photos eventually.
+Hope to come back to this post and add some photos of kittens eventually.